 Rats also leave many droppings and are carriers of many serious diseases such as salmonella, which can be very serious – even fatal!

 How to distinguish between rats and mice – rat droppings are roughly the size of a jellybean, and mice droppings are the size of a grain of rice.
 So it will be easy to spot if they have been on your premises!

 - Jellybean sized droppings

 - Scratching noises

 - And of course, as the rats get braver sightings of them themselves

 What can you do about it?

-Keep your home or premises clean: regular sweeping or hoovering, wiping down surfaces, etc. keep any foodstuffs in closed containers – Rats have an amazing sense of smell and will be able to smell your Christmas chocolates hidden away in the loft!
+Keep your home or premises clean: regular sweeping or hoovering, wiping down surfaces, Etc. Keep any foodstuffs in closed containers – Rats have a fantastic sense of smell.
+They will be able to smell your Christmas chocolates hidden away in the loft!

 Thankfully there are now several vaccines for Covid-19 being developed and have even started to be rolled out.
-Hopefully, in the near future, we will see a return to something like normal life – businesses opening their doors and calling an end to the free reign that pests such as rats have had in our towns and cities.
+Hopefully, we will see a return to something like everyday life – businesses opening their doors and calling an end to the free reign that pests such as rats have had in our towns and cities.

-If you think you have a rat infestation please use a professional pest control service as rats are difficult to deter without proper knowledge and equipment
+If you think you have a rat infestation, please use a professional pest control service.
+Unfortunately, rats are difficult to deter without proper knowledge and equipment.